marionettejs/www/readme.md

 This website is built using Middleman (http://middlemanapp.com), Sass and Compass.
 All the dependencies are automatically installed with the help of Bundler.

     git clone …
     cd ordner
     bundle

 How to update the site?
 -----

-		middleman server
+    #make your changes to the site in source/ folder

-and point your browser to http://localhost:4567
+    middleman server #preview your changes in browser http://localhost:4567

-How to Build and Deploy a new version of the site?
+How to build and deploy a new version of the site?
 -----

     middleman build --clean
     middleman deploy

 How to populate a new version of the Marionette.js builds?